SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Correct," Pinkie said as she got all the ingredients out: flour, baking powder, sugar, salt, milk, stick butter, eggs, cornstarch, vanilla extract, almond extract.

 "So, you're going to tell me what to do while you do the same for the cake?"
-Rainbow asked.

-"Yes, kinda, I may do some stuff differently, but I will make sure I tell you if I need to deviate," Pinkie explained.
+"Yes, kinda, I may do some stuff differently, but I will make sure I tell you if I need to deviate."

 "Okay, what's the first step?"
-Rainbow asked.

 "Flour," Pinkie said as she moved the flour in between them.
 "One and a half cups for both of us," she said as she sat the one and one half measuring cups by the flour, before moving one of her mixing bowls close to it.